Govt committed to development, progress of merged areas: PM

 It was also briefed in detail about the funds released by the federal government and spent on the development projects in merged areas.

-He also directed for the constitution of committee comprising representatives of the federal and provincial governments to monitor the progress of development projects and for timely realization of the set targets.
+He also directed for the constitution of committee comprising representatives of the federal and provincial governments to monitor the progress of development projects and for timely realisation of the set targets.

 About the provision of justice in the merged areas, he directed that special attention should be given to that aspect.